The image size of iterated rational maps over finite fields: Abstract

 \section{Abstract}

-Let $\varphi:\F_q\to\F_q$ be a rational map on a fixed finite field.
-We give explicit asymptotic formulas for the size of image sets $\varphi^n(\F_q)$ as a function of $n$.
-This is done by using properties of the Galois groups of iterated maps, whose connection to the question of the size of image sets is established via Chebotarev's Density Theorem.
-We then apply these results to provide explicit bounds on the proportion of periodic points in $\F_q$ in terms of $q$ for certain rational maps.
+Let $\varphi:\mathbb{P}^1(\mathbb F_q)\to\mathbb{P}^1(\mathbb F_q)$ be a rational map of degree $d>1$ on a fixed finite field.
+We give asymptotic formulas for the size of image sets $\varphi^n(\mathbb{P}^1(\mathbb F_q))$ as a function of $n$.
+This is done using properties of Galois groups of iterated maps, whose connection to the size of image sets is established via the Chebotarev Density Theorem.
+We apply our results in the following setting.
+For a rational map defined over a number field, consider the reduction of the map modulo each prime of the number field.
+We use our results to give explicit bounds on the proportion of periodic points in the residue fields.